ISHRS 21st Annual Meeting in San Francisco

 The International Society of Hair Restoration Surgery (ISHRS) is having its 21st annual meeting in San Francisco from October 23-27, 2013.
 Unlike some hair transplant and hair loss related associations that are operated by hair loss forum owners, the ISHRS has no connection with any private forum.

 In my mind, this makes it the best association out there, albeit a bit large with almost 1,000 members.
 Their annual conferences have become superb in recent years, and I would probably go to this one if I was allowed entry.

-The summary program of this 21st meeting is excellently presented here:
+The summary of this 21st meeting is excellently presented in the below page:

 In order of what interests me the most from the 100 plus scheduled presentations and workshops:

 - I am especially interested in the 30-minute presentation on hair follicle cloning and regeneration by Dr. Colin Jahoda.
 Of particular noteworthiness to me, Dr. Nigam is a huge fan of Dr. Jahoda.
 It seems like out of all the hair loss researchers in the world, Dr. Nigam respects Dr. Jahoda the most.